Vince McMahon: Various feuds (2005–2013)

-Faked death, illegitimate son, and Million Dollar Mania (2007–2008)

-On June 11, 2007, WWE aired a segment at the end of Raw that featured McMahon entering a limousine moments before it exploded.
+On the June 11 episode of Raw, WWE aired a segment at the end of the show that featured McMahon entering a limousine moments before it exploded.
 The show went off-air shortly after, and WWE.com reported the angle within minutes as though it were a legitimate occurrence, proclaiming that McMahon was "presumed dead".
 Although this was the fate of the fictional "Mr. McMahon" character, no harm came to the actual person; the "presumed death" of McMahon was part of a storyline.
 WWE later acknowledged to CNBC that he was not truly dead.

-The June 25 Raw was scheduled to be a three-hour memorial to "Mr. McMahon".
-However, due to the actual death of Chris Benoit, the show opened with McMahon standing in an empty arena, acknowledging that his reported death was only of his character as part of a storyline.
+The June 25 Raw was scheduled to be a three-hour memorial.
+Due to the actual death of Chris Benoit, the show opened with McMahon standing in an empty arena, acknowledging that his reported death was only of his character as part of a storyline.
 This was followed by a tribute to Benoit that filled the three-hour timeslot.
-McMahon appeared the next night on ECW on Sci Fi in which after acknowledging that a tribute to Benoit had aired the previous night, he announced that there would be no further mention of Benoit due to the circumstances becoming apparent and that the ECW show would be dedicated to those that had been affected by the Benoit murders.
+McMahon appeared the next night on ECW on Sci Fi in which after acknowledging that a tribute to Benoit had aired the previous night, he announced that there would be no further mention of Benoit due to the circumstances becoming apparent and that the ECW show would be dedicated to those that had been affected by Benoit's murder-suicide.

-On August, the Mr McMahon character returned and started a storyline where he had an illegitimate long-lost child, who was revealed as Hornswoggle.
-In February 2008, after months of "tough love" antics towards Hornswoggle, John "Bradshaw" Layfield revealed that Hornswoggle was not McMahon's son and that he was actually Finlay's son.
+On the August 6 episode of Raw, the Mr. McMahon character returned and started a storyline where he had an illegitimate long-lost child, who was revealed as Hornswoggle on the September 10 episode of Raw.
+In February 2008, after months of "tough love" antics toward Hornswoggle, John "Bradshaw" Layfield (JBL) revealed that Hornswoggle was not McMahon's son but Finlay's.
 It turned out that the scam was thought up by Shane, Stephanie and Linda McMahon, along with Finlay.
 On the June 2 Raw, McMahon announced that starting the next week, he would give away US$1 million live on Raw.
 Fans could register online, and each week randomly selected fans would receive a part of the $1 million.
 McMahon's Million Dollar Mania lasted just three weeks and was suspended after the 3-hour Draft episode of Raw on June 23.
 After giving away $500,000, explosions tore apart the Raw stage, which fell and collapsed on top of McMahon.
 On June 30, Shane addressed the WWE audience before Raw, informing the fans that his family had chosen to keep his father's condition private.
 He also urged the WWE roster to stand together during what he described as a "turbulent time".
 The McMahons made several requests to the wrestlers for solidarity, before finally appointing Mike Adamle as the new general manager of Raw to restore order to the brand.